Updated on by Fraser Davidson

 There is, of course, still room and a massive appetite for the Unicorns.
 I now have a secret admiration for the teams that can pull off the financing and rapid growth.
 Although on the face of it, it looks like it would be great to have deep funding – I can see that the stress of managing the operational pressures as you scale, and the constant need to feed the fund-raising beast, must be enormous.

 So what’s the new view…

-The two areas that I have learned in my last 12 months at the helm of Cyclr that would affect the way in which I would have written the blog today is:
+The two areas that I have learned in my last 12 months at the helm of Cyclr that would affect the way in which I would have written the blog today are:

 - Timing the moment to ‘SCALE’ in steady, steady, steady…..
 SCALE is no mean feat.
 Getting that balance exactly right when you are just ready for the capital and the capital is just ready for you is an art and definitely not a science.
 It is also almost impossible to get the timing perfectly right.
 You will inevitably face a period when you feel you are ready to scale but the capital isn’t in place to enable it.

-- Every investor has their own definition of when you are ready for growth – there is undoubtedly not a rule book in this regard.
+- Every investor has their own definition of when you are ready for growth – there is undoubtedly no rule book in this regard.
 I have met lots of investors who all fall somewhere in the following range:

 I am still therefore very much an adherent to the cockroach perspective, tempered by the inevitable envy, jealousy and impatience when I see other businesses raising more capital and having deeper pockets than we have.
 I want Cyclr to be able to weather any storm and to have a solid, dependable product that makes money.
 Values that any cockroach should be proud of.

 a cockroach and proud….

 This is definitively neither my definition nor my idea.
 Rather it is a principle I have read about in a few blogs and articles with which I am broadly in agreement.
 I thought it worth penning a quick blog on it myself.